Victoria, Princess Royal: Engagement

 Frederick had received a comprehensive education and in particular was formed by personalities such as the writer Ernst Moritz Arndt and historian Friedrich Christoph Dahlmann.
 According to the tradition of the House of Hohenzollern, he also received rigorous military training.

 In 1855 Prince Frederick made another trip to Great Britain and visited Victoria and her family in Scotland at Balmoral Castle.
 The purpose of his trip was to see the Princess Royal again, to ensure that she would be a suitable consort for him.
 In Berlin the response to this journey to Britain was far from positive.
 In fact many members of the Prussian court wanted to see the heir presumptive's son marry a Russian grand duchess.
 King Frederick William IV, who had allowed his nephew to marry a British princess, even had to keep his approval a secret because his own wife showed strong Anglophobia.

 At the time of Frederick's second visit Victoria was 14 years old.
 A little shorter than her mother, the princess was 1.50 m tall and far from the ideal of beauty of the time.
 Queen Victoria was concerned that the Prussian prince would not find her daughter sufficiently attractive.
 Nevertheless, from the first dinner with the prince it was clear to Queen Victoria and Prince Albert that the mutual liking of the two young people that had begun in 1851 was still vivid.
 In fact after only three days with the royal family Frederick asked Victoria's parents permission to marry their daughter.
 They were thrilled by the news but gave their approval on condition that the marriage should not take place before Victoria's 17th birthday.

 Once this condition was accepted the engagement of Victoria and Frederick was publicly announced on 17 May 1856.
 The immediate reaction in Great Britain was disapproval.
 The English public complained about the Kingdom of Prussia's neutrality during the Crimean War of 1853–1856.
-The Times characterised the Hohenzollern as a "miserable dynasty" that pursued an inconsistent and unreliable foreign policy, with the maintenance of the throne depending solely on Russia.
+The Times characterised the Hohenzollern as a "miserable dynasty" that pursued an inconsistent and unreliable foreign policy and depended solely on Russia to maintain its throne.
 The newspaper also criticised the failure of King Frederick William IV to respect the political guarantees given to the population during the revolution of 1848.
-In the German Confederation the reactions to the announcement of the engagement were mixed: several members of the Hohenzollern family and conservatives opposed it and liberal circles welcomed the proposed union with the British crown.
+In the German Confederation the reactions to the announcement of the engagement were mixed: several members of the Hohenzollern family and conservatives opposed it, and liberal circles welcomed the proposed union with the British crown.